rihabalyasiri/semantic_search_on_search_engine/README.md

 ```

 Replace the placeholders with your specific details to perform a search.
 For a detailed explanation of each parameter and how to customize your search, refer to the source code documentation.

+## Thesis as PDF
+If you like to go through all the process in more details, here is the link [Evaluating Semantic over an Index of Online Banner Ads]('./ba.pdf')